cccbr/runningatower/content/docs/070-ringingchamber/index.md

 ![Ellacombe chiming frame](ellacombe_350.jpg) ![Electronic control unit](apollo_350.jpg)

 Ellacombe apparatus, chiming hammers, electronic units (e.g., Apollo and similar).
 Ensure that these are disabled before ringing, especially when the apparatus is not in the ringing chamber.
 A warning notice should be prominently displayed.
+This should include advice on how to disable the apparatus.
 The picture on the right shows the controls for the operation of an electronic unit alongside controls for an electrically operated spider.

 ## Coat Hooks

 Are these fit for purpose?
 Are they in suitable locations?

 Ensure that the do not lead to important items being hidden such as emergency equipment, light switches, clock hammers.
+The use of free standing coat stands should be discouraged as these can be dislodged or caught by flying ropes.

 ## Curtains / blinds